Take a look at what a fairly average to-do list looks like.

 - check to school

-If this were your list, you would know what each of these things meant.
-But if you have ten minutes after the meeting and before the client call to get something done, you’d spend at least a couple of those minutes transitioning from whatever you just completed to reconnect with each of these, remember what they mean, decide which one to tackle, and pull enough brain cells together to mentally create the steps to get at least one of these items all the way done.
+If this were your list, and if you had produced it recently, you would probably know what each of these things meant.
+But even then, if you have only ten minutes available to get something done, you’d spend at least a couple transitioning from whatever you just completed to reconnect with your list, remember exactly what the items mean, decide which one to tackle, and pull enough brain cells together to mentally create the steps to get it all the way done.

 Remember that empowering your productivity involves knowing the best use of your time at any moment and being able to take immediate and appropriate action.